tfabris/BlueGigaEmpeg/README.md

 If necessary, experiment with different positioning of the BlueGigaEmpeg module in relation to your car stereo.
-The Bluetooth chip is located near the top center of the unit, near recessed RESET/PAIR button.
+The Bluetooth chip is located near the top center of the unit, near the recessed RESET/PAIR button.
 It will work best if it has line of sight to your car stereo and/or is physically close to it.

 Paired devices share a set of security keys with each other.
 Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases previous